mm80843/T3.5/docs/Benef/PBN__Benef_10.md

 ## Articles mentionning this Benefit

 * [Dangerous liaisons?
 Applying the social harm perspective to the social inequality, housing and health trifecta during the Covid-19 pandemic](https://github.com/mm80843/T3.5/blob/main/docs/Article/PBN__Article_2.md)

+## Name of the Benefit

+Enhanced safety for victims of domestic violence through increased reporting and intervention